ManikPandey/EDA_on_https-www.kaggle.com-datasets-tunguz-big-five-personality-test-Dataset/README.md

 Log Transformation

-Apply a log transformation to both the original and capped variables to help normalize the distribution.
-By adding a small constant 1 to all values, including zero, you ensure that all values in the transformed data are valid for the logarithm function

-Still the log transformed data is highly skewed

 testelapse_capped98_log: skewness = 3.

 ##### Trying Box-Cox Transformation

 Skewness after Box-Cox: -0.
 Lambda used: -0.

 visualizing histogram with and wihtout outliers in Testelapse data